Scroll to navigation

 OPTIONS

-Causes ovs-vswitchd to call the mlockall() function, to attempt to lock all of its process memory into physical RAM, preventing the kernel from paging any of its memory to disk.
+Causes ovs-vswitchd to call the mlockall() function, to attempt to lock all of its process memory into physical RAM on page faults (on allocation, when running on Linux kernel 4.4 or older), preventing the kernel from paging any of its memory to disk.
 This helps to avoid networking interruptions due to system memory pressure.

 Some systems do not support mlockall() at all, and other systems only allow privileged users, such as the superuser, to use it. ovs-vswitchd emits a log message if mlockall() is unavailable or unsuccessful.